Alex Edberg

-Alexander Edberg (born 20 January 1991) is a Swedish speedway rider.
+Alexander Edberg (born 20 January 1991) is a Swedish former speedway rider.

 Career

 Born in Eskilstuna, Edberg took up speedway at the age of fifteen.
-As well as his home country he has raced in leagues in the United Kingdom, Denmark, Finland and Poland.

-In Sweden he has had team places for Hammarby IF with whom he won promotion to the Elitserien in 2010, Ikaros Smederna, Tigrarna and Griparna.
+In Sweden he has had team places for Hammarby, with whom he won promotion to the Elitserien in 2010, Smederna, Tigrarna and Griparna.
 His began his British league career with Berwick Bandits in May 2011, replacing the injured Hynek Stichauer, but was himself injured in a crash in July in which he suffered a broken collarbone, a chipped bone in his back, a punctured lung and broken ribs.
 He returned to the Bandits team in 2012, and was an unused reserve in their Premier League Fours victory that year, but lost his place when they signed Edward Kennett in May 2013, signing for Leicester Lions shortly afterwards.

 He rode for Fjelsted in Denmark, KMŻ Lublin in Poland, and Keittiöpiste Kuusankoski and Haukat/Royals Lahti in Finland.

+Mid-way through the 2015 season, Edberg left the Berwick team to return home.

+In 2024, he joined Rospiggarna as the club manager.